MedicBehindYou/auto_kyanite/README.md

     docker run --rm -d --init --name "auto_kyanite" -e TZ=Your/TimeZone -v "/path/to/downloads:/app/downloads:rw" -v "/path/to/config:/config:rw" container_name --any_switches

-3. Run the container with the --setup switch to create the DB, and run --bulk to import your tags.
+3. Run the container with any switch or with no switch to create the DB and complete the first migration, and run --bulk to import your tags.
 Then if you care that they download in alphabetical order like I do, run --organize.

 4. To start downloading, run with no switches (or run with -rev to run in reverse).